 If you have already mapped out the number of touchpoints you need and determined which channels to use – it could be email or phone or social media or all of them – you’re ready to engage them.

 Helpful Stastistics: 5 Social Media Trends for Businesses in 2016

-After sending the initial information about the products or services, you can follow-up by phone.
-By now, you should have already been able determine if the target decision makers are receptive or not.
+After sending the initial information about the products or services, you can follow up by phone.
+By now, you should have already been able to determine if the target decision-makers are receptive or not.
 If they aren’t, you can try and reach out to them via social media.
 They have to be reachable somewhere; it’s your job to cover all bases and figure out where that is.
-And remember, key to engaging your prospects is not just giving them any old marketing bit you have prepared, a brochure or a link – it has to be relevant to them and their business, and you must give them that information in a timely manner – at a point when they need it and are actively looking for it, not before, not after.
+And remember, the key to engaging your prospects is not just giving them any old marketing bit you have prepared, a brochure, or a link – it has to be relevant to them and their business, and you must give them that information in a timely manner – at a point when they need it and are actively looking for it, not before, not after.